jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -H http://aprs.fi/jsonais/post/secret-key ID callsign PROTOCOL aprs INTERVAL 30 -q
 ```
 Where ``secret-key`` should be your password and ``callsign`` your callsign.
 The ``PROTOCOL`` setting instructs AIS-catcher to submit JSON in a form that is accepted by APRS.fi which is a multi-form HTTP message.
+The response from the server will be printed on screen, if you want to show this message only in case of an error, add `RESPONSE OFF` to the argument.

 Another example of this HTTP feed functionality is to provide data to [Chaos Consulting](https://adsb.chaos-consulting.de/map/) without the need to install any additional scripts.
 The Chaos Consulting server has been set up so that it can read the AIS-catcher JSON format as per above:
 ```console